Welcome to the Clerk’s Office

 Carroll County Clerk’s Office COVID-19 Information as of August 16, 2021:

 All Clerk’s Office customers:

-are encouraged to e-file, use the Clerk’s Office Drop Box in front of the Circuit Court Annex or mail in filings to limit the spread of the COVID-19 virus.
+- are still encouraged to e-file, use the Clerk’s Office Drop Box in front of the Circuit Courthouse Annex or mail in filings.

-can obtain a date stamped copy of a filing that is mailed or placed in the Clerk’s Office Drop Box by providing an additional copy or copies of the filing, instructions and a self-addressed stamped envelope.
+- can obtain a date stamped copy of a filing that is mailed or placed in the Clerk’s Office Drop Box at the front of the Circuit Courthouse Annex by providing an additional copy or copies of the filing, instructions and a self-addressed stamped envelope.

-will have their temperature checked by the bailiffs upon entry into the courthouse and will be asked COVID-19 screening questions.
+- will have their temperature checked by the bailiffs upon entry into the courthouse and will be asked if they are fully vaccinated for COVID-19 and will be asked additional COVID-19 screening questions.
 (Patrons can enter the courthouse if their temperature is 100.4 or lower.)

 Rich in the tradition and history of Maryland, the Office of Clerk of the Circuit Court is one of the oldest public institutions in the state.